What Is The Number One Cause Of Truck Accidents?

 Bad Weather

 Although truck drivers usually encounter rain or fog during their trips, they should remain mindful and not underestimate these weather conditions.
 For example, when the air temperature drops, the rain might turn into ice, which makes the road surface slippery.
-Truck drivers are encouraged to exit the road at this point to avoid accidents and ensure that they do not endanger their own and other road users’ lives.
+Truck drivers are encouraged to exit the road at this point to avoid accidents and help reduce risks to their own and other road users’ lives.

 Unrealistic Time Constraints